First published on 9 Nov 2012. Updated on 16 Apr 2014.

-The rest of the basement (you descend stairs to get to the underground shop) is choc-a-bloc with cool Phoenix bikes, a brand which has been making bikes since 1958 (and was reportedly given as gifts to world leaders on visits to China).
+The basement must qualify as one of Shanghai’s least glamourous showrooms and although in yesteryear they used to sell some seriously sexy racing green China Post bikes, this is sadly no longer the case.
+Nonetheless, the rest of the basement remains choc-a-bloc with cool Phoenix bikes, a brand which has been making bikes since 1958 (and was reportedly given as gifts to world leaders on visits to China).
 They have plenty of modern models – basic mountain bikes cost 388RMB; Phoenix Beauty bikes (a good option for the vertically challenged, as they have small wheels and smaller frames) in pretty pink or baby blue are 418RMB; and standard fold-ups are 398RMB.
 There’re lots of suave models, such as a men’s black retro-style bike with spring leather seat (418RMB) or a fetching ’70s-style orange road bike with sloping frame and curved handlebars for 348RMB.

 221 Jianguo Xi Lu, near Shaanxi Nan Lu, www.specialized.com.

 Specialized is a one-stop shop for all things bike, stocking every variety – mountain, racing, commuting, fixed-gear, kids – and all the gear you could want to go with it.
 The brands are imported, something reflected in the price tags.
 Here a fold-up Dahon Matrix 7005 will cost you 2,890RMB, while a Specialized Allez Elite costs 14,490RMB in Shanghai, though it’s only the equivalent of 10,580RMB in the US.